Carol Cram in Sirmione on Lake Garda in northern Italy

 Villa Flaminia

-The three-storey Villa Flaminia had old-world elegance and, although gorgeously situated right on the lake, was not unreasonably priced at around 200 euros for the night.
-A highlight was the terrace that jutted out into the lake.
+The three-storey Villa Flaminia has old-world elegance and, although gorgeously situated lakeside, is not unreasonably priced at around 200 euros for the night.
+A highlight is the terrace that juts into the lake.
 In summer, you could jump right in for a swim.
-Although the sun was warm in April, no one was swimming so I presumed the water was not yet toasty enough.
+Although the sun is warm in April, no one is swimming so I presume the water is not yet toasty enough.

 Relaxing with a drink on the terrace at the Villa Flaminia on the shores of Lake Garda